jrsmth/spring/content/03-dependency-injection/README.md

 #### Interface Segregation
 * Make fine-grained interfaces that are client-specific
-* Many client-specific interfaces are better than one general-purpose interface
 * Keep components focused on a single responsibility and minimise dependence between them
+* We should avoid 'fat interfaces', which are bloated with methods that some clients do not require
+    * Uncle Bob: "Clients should not be forced to depend on methods that they do not use"
+    * Instead, many client-specific interfaces are better than one general-purpose interface
+* Interface Segregation is linked closely with Single Responsibility:
+    * Both advocate that your software components are small, focused and highly cohesive
+    * The difference is that Single Responsibility is concerned with classes, while Interface Segregation is concerned with interfaces.

 #### Dependency Inversion
 * Abstractions should not depend on details; Details (concrete implementations) should depend on abstractions